-Our next stop would be a quick trip to Ölkelduvatn or mineral spring to fill up our water bottles.
-The spring contains calcium, potassium, sodium, magnesium, iron, fluorine, chlorine, sulfate, bicarbonate, and carbon dioxide in astronomical amounts relative to ordinary drinking water.
+Our next stop would be a quick trip to Ölkelduvatn (or mineral spring) to fill up our water bottles.
+The spring contains calcium, potassium, sodium, magnesium, iron, fluorine, chlorine, sulfate, bicarbonate, and carbon dioxide in astronomical amounts.
 The water tastes like very strong carbonated water without the fizz.
 It is suggested that you leave 200 Icelandic krona (~$2) in a payment box for using the spring.
-Taylor and Kendall didn't necessarily care for the taste, but I was able to finish what we collected.
+Taylor and Kendall didn't care for the taste, but I was able to finish what we collected.

 Our plan was to stop for the night in Arnarstapi, but we were quickly informed that there were no spots available.
-Instead, we decided to view the Gatklettur rock arch and keep pushing onward toward Snӕfellsjökull National Park.
+We decided, instead, to view the Gatklettur rock arch and keep pushing onward toward Snӕfellsjökull National Park.

 The next stop we made was at the Londrangar basalt cliffs where we were drawn to a group of photographers shooting a group of huddled penguins.
 Once we’d marveled at the unexpected sight of penguins and struggled to take pictures from the far distance, we had a quick parking lot meal and headed for the last stop of the evening.